omridevk/blog_story/docs/index.md

 # A Cool story

 ### I could not get github to work
-I thought github be ead
+I thought github be dead

 ### I could not get github to work
 I thought internet be dead